-- With a number of programs designed to foster success, UMass is a destination of choice for students from under-represented groups to pursue graduate education in STEM disciplines:
+- UMass is a destination of choice for students from underrepresented groups to pursue graduate education in STEM disciplines with a number of programs designed to foster success, such as:

 - Disability Services is committed to full access for all persons at UMass Amherst, and promotes the empowerment of people with disabilities and their full integration into campus life and the community.